How Much Can I Sell My Gold Wedding Band For?

 Weigh the ring with a digital scale

 Use a digital scale that measures in grams to weigh your gold jewelry.
-The weight helps you estimate the value before requesting quotes from potential buyers.
+The weight helps estimate the value before requesting quotes from potential buyers.

 Compare multiple quotes